All Books

 by Steven Levitsky, Daniel Ziblatt

-Learn the warning signs of democratic collapse from two Harvard professors.
+Learn the modern warning signs of democratic collapse from within.

 Key Takeaways

-• Democracies now die slowly through the ballot box, not by coups.
+• Democracies now die slowly through legal means, not violent coups.

-• Populist leaders often use the democratic system to subvert it.
+• Elected leaders can use the system's own tools to dismantle it.

 Who Should Read